Velvet Mornings

 "Velvet Mornings" is a song by Greek singer Demis Roussos.
 It was released as a single in 1973.

 The song was included on Roussos' 1973 album Forever and Ever.

 Background and writing

 The song was written by Alec R. Costandinos and Stélios Vlavianós.
 The recording was produced by Leo Leandros and Demis Roussos.

 7th Rio Song Festival (1972)

-In late 1972 Demis Roussos represented Greece with this song at Rio de Janeiro's 7th International Popular Song Festival (VII Festival Internacional da Canção Popular).
+In late 1972 Demis Roussos represented Greece with this song at Rio de Janeiro's VII Festival Internacional da Canção Popular.
 The festival was held at the roofed Maracananzinho Stadium in front of the audience of approximately 20,000 people.

 "Velvet Mornings" was one of the 13 songs that proceeded from semifinals (which were held on the previous Sunday) to the final.
 Demis Roussos with "Velvet Morning" won a special prize for audience appeal.
 (The other special prize for audience appeal was awarded to Brazilian Jorge Ben with "Fio Maravilha".)

 Commercial performance

 In June 1973 the single "Velvet Mornings" was in the top 3 in Spain (according to the weekly music magazine El Musical).

 In Greece the single reached no. 1 in the international (non-Greek) singles chart compiled by Hellinikos Vorras and Epikera.
 (In June the song topped the chart as "Velvet Mornings" and in October as "Velvet Mornings / Forever and Ever", i.e. as a double A-side with the song "Forever and Ever".)